 Our Housing First program is providing long-term

-homeless individuals and families in the city of Eau
+homeless individuals and families in Eau Claire and Altoona.

 Clients are given an assessment by a case